How to grow your Shopify sales: marketing strategy tips, tactics & ideas

 Build a post-purchase email workflow

 Hooray!
 A customer has bought one of your products.
 That’s the end goal right?
 Think again!
-A well thought out post-purchase email workflow can deliver so many advantages to your brand.
+A well thought out post-purchase email workflow can deliver so many advantages.

 Firstly, it has the power to deliver personalised and sincere customer service, thanking the recipient for their business and possibly setting expectations for delivery.
 This ensures you leave a good impression and increases the likelihood of repeat purchase behaviour.

 Timing is everything with post-purchase workflows.
 Don’t send the second email too early!
-In fact, the Klaviyo product cross-sell flow is set to go out 14 days after an order is fulfilled.
+In fact, 14 days after an order is fulfilled is a sensible minimum.

 You can also use the post-purchase email workflow to request reviews of their purchase, and to submit or share user generated content, showing different ways to use/wear the product they bought, or inspire future purchases.